Conservation: What We're Doing

 NE Cottontail Rabbit Recovery

-As of late 2010, we are supporting a federal and multi-state initiative to restore the New England cottontail rabbit (Sylvilagus transitionalis) back to its historic range.
+We are supporting a federal and multi-state initiative to restore the New England cottontail rabbit (Sylvilagus transitionalis) back to its historic range.
 RWP Zoo is providing facilities, supplies, husbandry, and expertise to maintain and reproduce a genetically diverse captive population of NECT rabbits for reintroduction into select sites in the New England area.

 Timber Rattlesnake Recovery Program